 Cobalt demand

-The combination of stringent targets to reduce carbon emissions, the move towards an electric fleet and eventually eliminating fuel-based vehicles is facilitating significant cobalt demand growth.
-However, the demand for EV batteries has hinted at the prospect of future supply shortages.
+The combination of stringent targets to reduce carbon emissions, the move towards an electric fleet, and the elimination of fossil fuels once facilitated cobalt demand growth.

 Cobalt price analysis